Robotics-Club-IIT-BHU/Robo-Summer-Camp-20/Part1/Subpart 3/README.md

 ## Task for the part

-In this task you are expected to simulate the following conditions using the functions described above.
+In this task, you are expected to simulate the following conditions using the functions described above.

 **Task - 1 - Accelerating Gravity !!**